KiarashS/regex_slides/slides.md

 </div>

 ---

-# What is Regular Expressions?
+title: What is Regular Expressions?
+---

+<h1>What is Regular Expressions? <span class="float-right text-xs rounded-sm	px-1 border-double border-4 border-indigo-600 dark:border-indigo-200">Regular Expression</span></h1>

 <p>Regular Expressions are a string of characters that express a search pattern.
 Often abbreviated as <span class="highlight-gray">Regex</span> or <span class="highlight-gray">Regexp</span>.
 It is especially used to find or replace words in texts.
 In addition, we can test whether a text complies with the rules we set.</p>